Northbrook Property Owners Association

 In most cases, you would first get a reminder/nice letter pointing out the problem.
 If that gets ignored, or immediately in special cases, you would get a certified letter indicating the problem and your rights and responsibilities.
 When you get that notice, the meter is running.
-Your responsibility will be to make a correction or respond to the NPOA Board in writing within thirty days.
+Your responsibility will be to make a correction or respond in writing within thirty days.
 If you let the meter run out, we turn the matter over to our attorney, and you become responsible for all further costs.

 What if I don't accept the certified letter?